gitterHQ/sidecar/README.md

 </script>
 ```

-*TODO (not implemented yet):* You can also override these options individually on the container:
+You can also override these options individually on the container:

 ```html
 <div